DensQ42/industrial-rag-agent/README.md

 # Industrial RAG Agent
 This project implements a production-ready Retrieval-Augmented Generation (RAG) system designed for querying technical documentation.
-In the beginning the core mechanics were built from scratch, then refactored using LangChain.
+Initially, the core mechanics were built from scratch, then refactored using LangChain.

 This project demonstrates end-to-end ML engineering: from data processing and chunking strategies to quantitative evaluation with RAGAS and REST API deployment with Docker.